Bed and Breakfast in Pembrokeshire – award winning 5* Boutique B&B

 Just 3 miles from the mediaeval town of Newport, ‘Y Garth’ is the perfect setting for a relaxing break, and is ideally situated for those wishing to enjoy the surrounding coast and country.
 Birdwatchers will see many species including Buzzards, Falcons, Wagtails, Moor hens etc. Ramsey, Skomer and Grassholm bird sanctuaries are within easy reach.
 An ideal base for walkers, cyclists, nature and history lovers.

-There are plenty of glorious scenic walks which can be made from the house to take in golden sandy beaches, rocky coves, spectacular cliffs, estuary and mountain, all in the Pembrokeshire National Park.
+There are plenty of glorious scenic walks which can be made from the house to take in golden sandy beaches, rocky coves, spectacular cliffs, estuary and mountain, all in the Pembrokeshire National Park (see Walking holidays page).

 If you would like to walk a stretch of coastal path or traverse the Preseli mountains, the Walkers Bus will prove very useful (see Walking Activities).

 There are a couple of pubs in the village of Dinas Cross within walking distance together with several popular pubs and some excellent restaurants in Newport.